 Cracks can be covered with whipped cream and vanilla ice cream, so don’t stress!

-Although my grandma would consider this sacrilegious, you can add a tablespoon of all-purpose flour or corn starch to your sweet potato pie filling to give it a more firm texture if that is your preference.
+Although my grandma would consider this sacrilegious, you can add a tablespoon of all-purpose flour or cornstarch to your sweet potato pie filling to give it a firmer texture if that is your preference.

 Yes, after two hours.
 According to this FDA Food Storage Chart, sweet potato pie can safely sit out for two hours unrefrigerated (on the kitchen counter).